Assisted Living Communities in Austin

-What assisted living expenses are tax deductible?
+What assisted living expenses are tax deductible in Austin?

 According to HIPPA, extended care services become a non-reimbursed healthcare cost that may be written off.
 Long run care services incorporate many of the care provided for residents in an assisted living facility including washing, dressing, meal prep, housekeeping, and other maintenance services.

-Are assisted living centers licensed in Texas?
+Are assisted living centers licensed in Austin?

 Just before opening an assisted living community in Texas the care provider must go through a senior care licensing procedure.
 Inspectors will provide an in-person visit to the facility and a licensure exam must be taken and passed so authorities can make certain care providers are aware of specifications that need to be met and maintained.
 All listings on our website are of licensed care providers.